HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 - Redis version 6.0.5 or higher
 - PostgreSQL version 11.9 or higher

-This chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).
-See [Set up an ingress controller for Label Studio Enterprise Kubernetes deployments](ingress_config.html) for more on ingress settings with Label Studio Enterprise.
+The Helm chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).
+For more on ingress settings with Label Studio Enterprise, see [Set up an ingress controller for Label Studio Enterprise Kubernetes deployments](ingress_config.html).

 Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.
-If you're using Amazon Elastic Kubernetes Service (EKS), see [Install Label Studio Enterprise on Amazon Elastic Kubernetes Service (EKS)](install_enterprise_aws_eks.html).
+If you are using Amazon Elastic Kubernetes Service (EKS), see [Install Label Studio Enterprise on Amazon Elastic Kubernetes Service (EKS)](install_enterprise_aws_eks.html).

 ### Capacity planning

-To plan the capacity of your Kubernetes cluster, refer to these guidelines.
+To plan the capacity of your Kubernetes cluster, refer to the following guidelines.

-Label Studio Enterprise has the following default configurations for resource requests, resource limits, and replica counts:
+Label Studio Enterprise has the following default configurations for resource requests, resource limits, and replica counts.
 ```yaml
 app:
   replicas: 1